Lusitaniae/apache_exporter/README.md

 Exports apache mod_status statistics via HTTP for Prometheus consumption.

-With working golang environment it can be build with `go get`.
+With working golang environment it can be built with `go get`.

 Help on flags: